fluderm/Crime_NY/README.md

  - Effects of specific crime-fighting statistics, focusing on the example of stop-and-frisk in NYC.
  - Correlations among NY State counties and crime types/rates and potential demographics.

+# SHP files

+The required shp files are in the data folder.